pharanbrush/animators_gif_enjoyer/test/TEST.md

     - [ ] Speed button should affect playback, while playing, and while paused.
     - [ ] Speed button should be highlighted when speed is not 1x.
     - [ ] Middle-click on speed button to reset to 1x.
-    - [ ] >30fps gifs should frameskip correctly at 4x.
+    - [ ] >30fps gifs should frameskip correctly at 4x and 8x.
 - Zooming
   - [ ] Zoom in and out works
   - [ ] Middle-click the viewport to reset